-In the U.S., about 90 percent of a person’s time is spent indoors, whether at school, home or in the office.1 Environmental triggers, such as dust, pests and mold, can cause asthma and allergy attacks that could possibly be life threatening.
+In the U.S., about 90% of a person’s time is spent indoors, whether at school, home, or in the workplace.1 Environmental triggers, such as dust, pests, and mold, can cause asthma and allergy attacks that could possibly be life threatening.
 Minimizing the exposure to environmental triggers and creating a healthy environment is important for people living with asthma and allergies.

-The Asthma and Allergy Foundation of America (AAFA) promotes public policies to assure improved safety for people with asthma and allergies in various settings, including schools, day care centers, work, housing, homes, while traveling on airlines, and in restaurants and other food service locations.
+The Asthma and Allergy Foundation of America (AAFA) supports state and federal policies that promote healthy settings for people with asthma or allergies in various settings, including schools, day care centers, work, housing, homes, while traveling on airlines, and in restaurants and other food service locations.

 Several organizations provide tools and resources that can be used by school officials, school staff, teachers, health care professionals, parents and students to promote a healthy school environment.